Obada111/competitive-programming/README.md

 - math patterns

 ### ✔️ Learn Patterns, Not Problems
-You don’t need to solve thousands of problems.
+You don’t need to solve thousands of problems —
-You just need to learn **the patterns that repeat**.
+you need to learn **patterns that repeat**.

 ### ✔️ Don’t Copy Solutions Blindly
 Always understand *why* the solution works.